 Regardless of what type of robbery crime you have been charged with, you are facing consequences that go far beyond lengthy imprisonment and heavy fines.
 After serving prison time and paying reparations, you may find yourself in a desperate financial situation, and unable to find a job or an apartment because of your criminal record.
 Convicted felons face a lifetime of hardship and negative social stigma—don’t let this happen to you.

 Take the first step towards defending your rights by contacting a skilled criminal lawyer who will use a smart, aggressive defense strategy to help you have your charges reduced or dropped.
-A Denver robbery defense lawyer who is experienced in this area of the law will be familiar with the best strategies for defense, from exposing weaknesses in the prosecutor’s case to demonstrating a violation of constitutional rights.
+A Denver robbery lawyer who is experienced in the area of robbery crimes will be familiar with the best strategies for defense, from exposing weaknesses in the prosecutor’s case to demonstrating a violation of constitutional rights.

 Facing a robbery charge is a daunting experience, and you may be feeling stressed, angry, or scared.
 Kevin Cahill, an experienced robbery lawyer in Denver, understands that, which is why he treats each and every single one of his clients with empathy and respect.
 Mr. Cahill believes that everyone should have a right to exceptional legal representation, regardless of the charges facing them.
 You can count on Mr. Cahill to do everything to protect your rights, examining evidence, finding witnesses, and defending you before the judge and jury.

-Don’t gamble with your freedom, future, and reputation—call Mr. Cahill today at (720) 548-2990 or fill out our simple request form online for a free initial consultation.
-During this consultation with Mr. Cahill, you’ll have a chance to explain the circumstances of your case and learn what defense strategies may benefit you most.
+Don’t gamble with your freedom, future, and reputation—call robbery lawyer Mr. Cahill today at (720) 548-2990 or fill out our simple request form online for a free initial consultation.